-Just as Moses was the one who was chosen as a prophet of the Lord to lead Israel and give them the Law, so Paul was chosen as apostle to the Gentiles, to give deeper insight into the Law of the Sprit of life in Christ Jesus.
+Just as Moses was the one who was chosen as a prophet of the Lord to lead Israel and give them the Law, so Paul was chosen as apostle to the Gentiles to give deeper insight into the Law of the Spirit of life in Christ Jesus.

 Just as Moses gave Israel instruction on how to live as God's chosen people and chastened them when they failed, so Paul gives us directives on our heavenly position in Christ and outlines our roles and responsibilities both at home and wider afield.
-He highlights the need to be gentle; lowly of heart and Christ-like.. calling us to godly living and gracious conduct.
-But he also corrects and chastens us - causing some critics to accuse him of being carnal and bossy, while others in the church considered him to be weak and cowardly!
+He highlights the need to be gentle, lowly of heart, and Christ-like... calling us to godly living and gracious conduct.
+But he also corrects and chastens us which caused some critics to accuse him of being carnal and bossy, while others in the church considered him to be weak and cowardly!

 Paul's critics were very vocal and played havoc in many Church fellowships, which often necessitated him replying boldly to his accusers, vindicating his apostleship, and defending the glorious gospel of grace.
 It is in chapter 10 that we reach an important passage where Paul severely challenges his critics and vehemently defends his position, earning him the reputation for being overbearing.

 It became necessary for Paul to appeal to these believers, "by the meekness and gentleness of Christ," to heed his instructions and not to be spiritually tossed about by his critics, who accused him of being fleshly because of his bold profession of faith - or of being spiritually weak in their company!